 Paramedics and Palliative Care: Bringing Vital Services to Canadians (Canadian Foundation for Healthcare Improvement and Canadian Partnership Against Cancer) National Spread Collaborative – McNally Project member Cheryl Cameron is a faculty member.

 Canadian Paramedicine – McNally Project members Dr. Walter Tavares, and Dr. Judah Goldstein are members of the Editorial Board.
 Alan Batt was a member of the Editorial Board from 2014 to 2020.

 International Paramedic Practice – McNally Project member Alan Batt is a member of the Editorial Board.

 Irish Journal of Paramedicine – McNally Project member Alan Batt is Editor.

-CSA Group – McNally Project members Alan Batt and Matthew Leyenaar are technical committee members in the standards development process.
+CSA Group – McNally Project members Alan Batt and Dr. Matthew Leyenaar are technical committee members in the standards development process.